 Since 2017 Tyra is performing in the internationally touring piece CROWD by Gisèle Vienne, and since 2018 in Everything that Happened and Would Happen by Heiner Goebbels.
 Previously Tyra has been performing in a wide range of contexts, collaborating with artists such as Marina Abramovic, Éva Mag, Alexandra Pirici, Marie Fahlin, Dorte Olesen, Anna Källblad/Helena Byström, Virpi Pahkinen, Tove Sahlin, Stefan Metz.

 In December 2019 Tyra premiered her choreographic project NAPS at Weld in Stockholm.
 NAPS is a collaboration with musicians Siri Jennefelt and Aram Abbas.

 2020(postponed to 2021) Tyra is a receiver of the DanceWeb Scholarship at Impulstanz in Vienna.
 During 2019-20 she is Artist in residence at SITE in Stockholm.

 Tyra immerses herself in movement practices with focus of fascia release and reinforcement of the endless capacity of kinaestetic awareness.
 In her choreographic work Tyra investigates how these practices can interfere with, and propose surprising directions, to her habitual patterns of moving and thinking.

 Since 2010 Tyra is a certified massage therapist in Swedish massage, educated at Medicinskt Kursforum in Stockholm.
-She is receiving clients in Stockholm and on her international travels.
+She is receiving clients in Stockholm and on her travels.